Mantra.Tips

 Benefits of Chanting Ram Raksha Stotra

-One of the most powerful protective prayers in Hinduism
+One of the most powerful protective prayers (kavach) in all of Hinduism

-Creates an invisible shield (kavach) of Ram's protection around the devotee
+it builds an invisible 'diamond cage' (Vajra-Panjara) of Rama's protection around the devotee.

-'Rama Rameti' verse: chanting Ram's name once equals 1000 names of Vishnu
+chanting Rama's name once equals reciting the thousand names of Vishnu.

 How to Chant Ram Raksha Stotra